hajekad/ReservationsSystem/README.md

 - Counting all coaches profits.
 - Selecting all trainees trainings that he attended to.
 - Select only coaches trainings that are booked by any trainee.
+- multiple trainees can attend a single training
 ## Database
 <img src="./images/diagram.png">